adamdjbrett/findthat-1y/content/index.md

 ## How to use
 1. Have an invite
 2. go to [Pages CMS](https://pagescms.org/)
-3. login with your github account
+3. login with your email account
 4. Connect Pages CMS with the repository for the first time only
 5. go to ```shortlinks```
 6. Add an entry